helpscout/brigade/README.md

 Brigade is a library that enhances Backbone/Marionette views providing consumers with a declarative interface to:

-- Mount one or more React components into a Backbone/Marionette view.
+- Mount one or more React components into a Backbone/Marionette view
-- Syncronize the React components with the state of Backbone models.
+- Syncronize the React components with the state of Backbone models
-- Reduce synchronized state to the props that your React components require.
+- Reduce synchronized state to computed/derived props that your React components require

 ## Is Brigade for me?